 Ethical Code: All CFRE candidates must agree to uphold the Donor Bill of Rights and to adhere to a code of ethics and standards of professional practice in order to participate in the program.

 The CFRE credential provides you with a recognizable demonstration of your personal and professional achievement and commitment.
 The CFRE signals your colleagues, your community and potential donors that you have the knowledge and skills to be a competent fundraising executive and that you are committed to upholding the Donor Bill of Rights and a code of ethics and standards of professional practice.
 The CFRE also says you are committed to continuing your professional growth through ongoing educational activities.

 Individuals interested in the CFRE program must meet all of the minimum eligibility requirements.
 Those requirements include:

-- Paid, professional employment for a minimum of five (5) of the most recent eight (8) years, allowing for employment gaps.
-CFRE candidates must be employed full-time as a fundraiser or fundraising consultant.
+- Paid, professional employment for a minimum of 36 months in the last five (5) years, allowing for employment gaps.

 - A minimum of 80 points in Education, consisting of points awarded for academic education and continuing education (1 point per clock-hour or .1 CEU).
 CFRE candidates are expected to have participated in ongoing educational activities.

 - A minimum of 55 points in the area of Professional Achievement.
 Points are earned for actual dollars raised (1 point per $25,000) and/or for major Communications projects (i.e., public relations campaigns) and/or Management projects (i.e., long-range strategic planning)